 Their menu focuses on organic and locally-sourced options, including sandwiches, salads, sides, and creative drinks (plus plain old beer and wine).

-We opted for the guacamole & chips to start, and then downed the Shredder sandwich & sweet potato waffle fries.
+We opted for the guacamole and chips to start, and then downed the Shredder sandwich and sweet potato waffle fries.

 The Shredder sandwich was shredded (surprise!) grilled Italiany-spiced chicken topped with spinach, feta cheese, and tomato on grilled bread.

-There were too many sweet potato waffle fries for us to finish, so Frankin & Hazel stepped up to help.
+There were too many sweet potato waffle fries for us to finish, so Frankin and Hazel stepped up to help.

 One more thing to add to the “highly recommended” list at Ohiopyle!